 In general, business insurance costs for engineering companies are the following for the four most popular coverage types:

-- Workers Comp: $38 on average per month ranging from $36 to $44 depending on state
+- Workers' Comp: $38 on average per month, ranging from $36 to $44, depending on the state

-- Professional Liability (E&O): $104 on average per month ranging from $72 to $132 depending on state
+- Professional Liability (E&O): $104 on average per month, ranging from $72 to $132, depending on the state

-Professional Liability (E&O) | $104 | $1,248 |
+| Professional Liability (E&O) | $104 | $1,248 |

-BOP | $49 | $583 |
+| BOP | $49 | $583 |

-General Liability | $40 | $482 |
+| General Liability | $40 | $482 |

-Workers Comp | $38 | $459 |
+| Workers' Comp | $38 | $459 |

 What Type of Coverage Do You Need for a Engineering Business?

-Business insurance requirements for engineers include workers' compensation in most states, but professional liability (errors and omissions) insurance is equally important since clients typically won't sign contracts without proof of coverage.
+Business insurance requirements for engineers include workers' compensation in most states, but professional liability (errors and omissions) insurance is equally important since clients won't sign contracts without proof of coverage.
 Beyond these, engineering firms should add general liability, commercial auto and business owner's policies depending on whether they maintain physical offices, employ staff or travel to job sites regularly.

 - Workers' Compensation: Insurance Required in most states when you hire employees, workers' comp covers medical costs and lost wages when your structural engineer injures their back lifting survey equipment or your civil engineer develops carpal tunnel from CAD work.
 Site visits to active construction zones present slip and fall risks that make this coverage essential for engineering firms.